Federal Reserve Bank of Boston Policy Regarding Availability of Information

 "Board" means Board of Governors of the Federal Reserve System.

-"Day" means a weekday (Monday through Friday) that is a business day for the Bank.
+"Day" means a weekday (Monday through Friday) that is a business day for the Bank, unless otherwise specified.

 "FOMC" means the Federal Open Market Committee of the Board/Federal Reserve System.